Course Description

 ▪ Reviewing the architecture of the Versal adaptive SoC

-▪ Describing the different engines available in the Versal architecture and what resources they contain
+▪ Describing the different compute resources available in the Versal architecture

 ▪ Describing the architectures of the network on chip (NoC) and AI Engine